top of page

 One of the reasons people use a platform like Wix is we don't want to build or manage our own content management system.
 However, if the platform you choose doesn't support your types of content, then integrating content can be difficult.
 When I started my blog and was working on the values article, I quickly found that equations are not natively supported in Wix.
 This was a tough blow because I had written the article in Microsoft Word which in my opinion has wonderful support for equations.

 Originally I thought this lack of support would not be a blocker because HTML is allowed in blogs.
 I reasoned I could render something like Tex equations on the blog.
-Here's what happens when you try to render Latex in a wix blog:
+Before dpvc33 commented, I thought latex didn't work, but turns out I just forgot a space.

 Example 1: Latex using Mathjax [1]